Number and facts

 About 250 German non-government organisations have been approved as sending organisations of the weltwärts programme.
 Of these, about 160 are active as sending organisations.
 Please find information about the organisations on the profile pages.

 Young people in Germany are very interested in development volunteer service.
-Annually, 10,000 applications are received at the sending organisations.
-Since 2008, more than 25,000 volunteers have gone out, with 63 per cent being women.
-The average age of the volunteers is 19.8 years.
+Since 2008, more than 30,000 volunteers have gone out, with 65 per cent being women.
+The average age of the volunteers is 19.6 years.

 In the partner countries, too, the interest in volunteer service in Germany is very high.
-In the first year after the launch of the South-North component, 150 volunteers were able to participate in volunteer service at German organisations.
-In the second year, an increase to 250 volunteers is planned.
+In the first year after the launch of the South-North component, 130 volunteers were able to participate in volunteer service at German organisations.
+In the second year, the number of international volunteers increased to 227.
+In 2016, 470 young people completed voluntary service in Germany.

 Volunteer numbers by years of assignment